gksdusql94/ML_Voting/README.md

-# US President Precinct Voting Modeling (ML by State)
+# 🗳️ Machine Learning Analysis of Voting Tendencies by Electoral District, Income-Based Voter Behavior in Washington State
+This project aims to predict voter behavior using income data from Washington State through machine learning models, exploring how socio-economic factors influence voting patterns.

-## Project Overview
+## 📁 Project Overview
-This project aims to develop and evaluate machine learning models for predicting voting patterns across different electoral districts, focusing on **income-based voter behavior** in **Washington State**.
-The project combines income data, geographical information, and voting records to build a predictive model capable of analyzing trends across various demographics and states.
+This study employs various machine learning models to analyze voting patterns in Washington State, focusing on the impact of income data.
+The project explores models such as linear regression, polynomial regression with ridge regularization, random forests, and support vector regression.
+Different evaluation metrics such as RMSE, MAE, and R² are used to determine the most effective model for predicting voter behavior.

-## Key Objectives
+## 🗳️ Key Objectives
-- Build a machine learning model to predict voter behavior based on **income levels**.
+-  **Build models** to predict voter behavior based on income levels.
-- Collaborate with team members to integrate additional variables such as **age**, **gender**, and **education**, analyzing how these factors impact voting patterns in different regions, including **Texas** and **New York**.
+-  **Collaborate with team members** to analyze additional factors such as age, gender, and education.
-- Compare the performance of various machine learning algorithms, including **Random Forest**, **Linear Regression**, **Support Vector Regression (SVR)**, and others, to identify the most accurate model.
-- Design and implement a **batch-average loss function** to predict voting outcomes without relying on individual-level voting data.
+-  **Implement a batch-average loss function** to train models without individual-level voting data.

-## Methodology
+## 📑 Methodology
 ### 1. Data Collection
-   - **Income Data**: Collected through U.S. Census Bureau and filtered to include income levels across Washington's census tracts.
+-  **Income Data**: Collected from the U.S. Census Bureau.
-   - **Voting Data**: Voting records obtained from Harvard's database and electoral precinct data from the **U.S. Census Bureau**.
+-  **Voting Data**: Sourced from Harvard’s voting records database.
-   - **Geographical Data**: Incorporated geospatial data using **GIS** and **GeoPandas** to map electoral districts to voting precincts.
+-  **Geospatial Data**: Acquired using GIS and GeoPandas.

-### 2. Data Preprocessing
+### 2. Preprocessing
-   - Cleaned and filtered datasets using **Python** and **Pandas**.
+-  **Standardization**: Cleaned and standardized datasets using Pandas.
-   - Handled missing values and standardized data for effective model training.
-   - Merged income and voting datasets for comprehensive analysis.
+-  **Merging**: Combined income data with voting data across Washington State.

 ### 3. Model Development
-   - Developed two machine learning models: **SimpleNN** (basic neural network) and **DeepNN** (multi-layer neural network) to predict voting percentages based on income levels.
-   - Implemented **SGD** and **Adam** optimizers to fine-tune model performance.
-   - Applied **Random Forest**, **Linear Regression**, and **SVR** models to explore other approaches for predicting voting patterns.
+-  **Models**: Includes `SimpleNN`, `DeepNN`, and traditional algorithms like `Random Forest` and `SVR`.
+-  **Optimizers**: Models were fine-tuned using `SGD` and `Adam` optimizers.

-### 4. Evaluation Metrics
+### 4. Evaluation
-   - Evaluated model performance using **Root Mean Squared Error (RMSE)**, **Mean Absolute Error (MAE)**, and **R-squared (R²)** metrics.
+-  **Metrics**: Evaluated using RMSE, MAE, and R².
-   - Performed cross-validation to ensure generalizability of the models.
+-  **Cross-validation**: Applied for model robustness.

-## Key Findings
+# 📊 Key Findings
-- The **Random Forest** model showed the highest predictive accuracy with the lowest RMSE (0.0796) and the highest R² value (0.88), making it the best fit for this electoral dataset.
-- The **batch-average loss function** provided an innovative solution for training the model without individual voting data.
+-  **Random Forest**: Emerged as the top model with the highest predictive accuracy (RMSE: 0.0796, R²: 0.88).
+-  **Batch-Average Loss Function**: Enabled accurate predictions without requiring individual-level data.
-- The analysis revealed significant correlations between **income levels** and voting patterns in Washington State, with potential applications in other states like Texas and New York.
+-  **Correlations**: Identified significant correlations between income and voting patterns in Washington State, applicable to other regions like Texas and New York.

-## Tools Used
+# 🛠 Tools Used
-- **Python**: Data processing, model development, and evaluation.
+-  **Python**: Programming language.
-- **Pandas**: Data cleaning and manipulation.
+-  **Pandas**: Data cleaning and preprocessing.
-- **GeoPandas/GIS**: Geographic analysis and mapping electoral districts.
-- **Scikit-learn**: Model implementation (Random Forest, Linear Regression, SVR).
+-  **GeoPandas**: Geospatial analysis.
+-  **Scikit-learn**: Machine learning models.
-- **PyTorch**: Neural network model development (SimpleNN, DeepNN).
+-  **PyTorch**: Neural network development.

-## Conclusion
+# 📝 Conclusion
-This project successfully implemented machine learning models to predict voter behavior based on socio-economic factors.
-The use of **Random Forest** and the **batch-average loss function** proved effective in understanding voting tendencies without individual-level data.
-Future improvements include incorporating more demographic factors and refining model accuracy through enhanced data integration.
+This project demonstrated the power of machine learning in analyzing socio-economic factors like income on voter behavior.
+Future research could incorporate additional demographic factors and refine model accuracy through enhanced data integration.

-Integrated income data with geographic information to predict voter behavior and improve model accuracy using batch processing to combine various data sources.
--	Collaborated with team members to analyze variables such as gender, age, and education in other states, including Texas, to broaden the understanding of voting patterns across regions.
--	Utilized Python and GIS tools to calculate geographic centroids for electoral districts, aligning them with precincts, and analyzed the correlation between income levels and voting outcomes.
--	Compared various ML algorithms, including Random Forest, Linear Regression, and SVR.
-The Random Forest model showed the highest predictive accuracy with an RMSE of 0.0797, outperforming other models.